CluedIn-io/ImpTools/k8s/pwsh/README.md

 "This repository contains a script to generate hundreds of convenient kubectl PowerShell aliases programmatically."

 Roman: *"I personally use this (forked from this https://github.com/ahmetb/kubectl-aliases) but fairly speaking, I prefer to memoize the native commands instead of custom aliases.
 So the only thing I use heavily is `k` instead of `kubectl`"*

+# Example Environment Sizing
+These folders contain pod sizing that was useful for a minimal [dev](dev-sizing/) or for a [medium sized production environment](prd-medium-sizing/).